Back pain: what to do? (In chronological order)

 To find out who (and when) to consult, refer to next article.

-Bonus: Don't quit your good habits!
+Bonus: Don’t stop your good habits!

 If you follow the advice mentioned above, there is a good chance that your symptoms will improve.